mikaelmello/inquire/README.md

 Finally, `inquire` has a feature called `builtin_validators` that is included by default.
 When the feature is on, several built-in validators are exported at the root-level of the library in the form of macros, check their documentation to see more details.

+The docs provide full-featured examples.

 ### Formatting

+Formatting is the process of transforming the user input into a readable output displayed after the user submits their response.
+By default, this is in some cases just echoing back the input itself, such as in Text prompts.
+Other prompts have different formatting rules by default, for example DateSelect which formats the selected date into something like "August 5, 2021".

+All prompts provide an API to set custom formatters.
+By setting a formatter, you can customize how the user's response is displayed to them.
+For example, you might want to format a selected date into a new format such as "05/08/2021".

+Custom formatters receive the input as an argument, with varying types such as `&str`, `chrono::NaiveDate`, and return a `String` containing the output to be displayed to the user.
+Check the docs for specific examples.

 ### Parsing